parishwadomkar/TrafficDetection/README.md

-# Vehicle Speed Estimation, Gap Time Estimation & Lane Identification using YOLOv8
+# Vehicle Speed Estimation,Time Headway Estimation & Lane Identification using YOLOv8

 This repository contains a Python script that detects, tracks, and estimates the speed of vehicles as they cross a predefined region in a video.
 In addition, the script computes the approximate lane number for each vehicle based on its horizontal position.
-The script also estimates the gap time between vehicles in each lane.
+The script also estimates the time headway between vehicles in each lane.
 The results are visualized in an annotated video and logged in a Excel files for further analysis.

 > **Note:**
 > • This code is tailored for right-side traffic (vehicles passing through a designated region).
 > • Calibration is critical—adjust the pixels-per-meter (ppm) and demarcated region parameters to match your scene.
-> • The defining region, lane coordinates and the line where the gap time is estiamted is also important to change depening on the scene.
+> • The defining region, lane coordinates and the line where the time headway is estiamted is also important to change depening on the scene.
 > • The detection and tracking are powered by [Ultralytics YOLOv8](https://github.com/ultralytics).

 ---